pruno/mongo-vc/README.md

 ### Virtual collections

-Virtual collections covers in what support collections lack of, describing a set of similar object, but they are not able to rappresent the real database collection.
+Virtual collections covers in what support collections lack of, describing a set of similar object, but they are not able to represent the real database collection.
 AbstractVirtualCollection (which you must extend) directly extend from AbstractCollection and depends on an AbstractSupportCollection

     $burrito = new Burrito($serviceManager->get('Application\Model\SupportCollection'));

 Virtual Collections must declare their own object prototype (refer to the simple collection section).
-When storing an object belonging to a virtual collection the module will add an hidden attribute to the real database object identifing at which collection the object is associated.
+When storing an object belonging to a virtual collection the module will add an hidden attribute to the real database object identifying at which collection the object is associated.
 IMPORTANT: By default the collection class full qualified name is used, however this behaviour is discouraged, because a slightly change in your application code structure may compromise your pre-existing data.
 In order to avoid this, virtual collections class names can be internally aliased, for you is simple as declaring the alias private property in the collection.

     /**